-ALMOST AS SOON as the world's navies had made the oceans safe, people began to forget the pirates' murderous ways.
+Almost as soon as the world's navies had made the oceans safe, people began to forget the pirates' murderous ways.
 Many writers turned pirates from thieves into rascals or heroes.
 But books do not always paint a romantic picture of piracy.
 Some, such as Buccaneers of America, tell true pirate stories in blood-curdling detail.
 And in the most famous of all fictional tales, Treasure Island, the pirates are villains to be feared.
-Yet even this classic adventure yarn revolves around the search for a buried hoard of gold.
-Like walking the plank, buried treasure is exciting and colourful - but fiction nonetheless.
+Yet even this classic adventure varn revolves around the search for a buried hoard of gold.
+Like walking the plank, buried treasure is exciting and colorful - but fiction nonetheless.

 BYRONIC HERO English poet Lord Byron (1788-1824) did much to create the myth of the romantic pirate.
 He wrote his famous poem The Corsair at a time when the pirate menace was only a few years in the past.
-Byron excuses the crimes of his hero with the rhyme: "He knew himself a villain but he deem'd The
+Byron excuses the crimes of his hero with the rhyme "He knew himself a villain but he deem'd The rest no better than the thing he seem'd."